David Martin has been appointed Chairman of the Board, effective Tuesday 3 December 2019.

 Mandy is married to Dr John Callary, Child, Adolescent and Family Psychiatrist, and is the mother of four children.

-Michele joined the Board of the SCC in May 2010.
+Michele joined the Board of Southern Cross Care in May 2010.

 She is currently also Chair of our Community Foundation.